Data-driven Cloud Clustering via a Rotationally Invariant Autoencoder: RI Autoencoder Hyperparameter Search

 \begin{enumerate} \item Fix $\lambda_{\text{res}}$ and learning rate \emph{lr}.
 Set $\lambda_{ \text{inv}}$ = 0. \item Train the autoencoder to obtain a baseline trained model \textbf{A}; measure its restoration loss $L_{\text{res}}$, on a holdout set $X_{\text{holdout}}$: $L_{\text{res}}(\textbf{A}, X_{\text{holdout}})$. \item Set $\lambda_{\text{inv}}$ = 0.1. \item Train the autoencoder with the new $\lambda_{\text{inv}}$ to obtain a new trained model \textbf{B}; measure its restoration loss on the same holdout set, giving $L_{\text{res}}(\textbf{B}, X_{\text{holdout}})$. \item If the restoration loss of the newly trained model \textbf{B} is less than 20$\%$ larger than that of the baseline \textbf{A}, i.e., if $L_{\text{res}}(\textbf{B}, X_{\text{holdout}}) \leq 1.2 L_{\text{res}}(\textbf{A}, X_{\text{holdout}})$, then double $\lambda_{\text{inv}}$. \item Compare the results produced by \textbf{B} for images $x_i\in X_{\text{holdout}}$, each replicated $N$ times, and with each replicate rotated by a different $\theta$.
 Observe whether, for each image, all $\textbf{B}(\texttt{rot}(x_i, \theta))$ have the same canonical rotation.
 (In our implementation, we assume that \emph{N} = 12 and $\theta\in \{0, 30, \cdots, 330\}$.)
 We verified $\textbf{B}(\texttt{rot}(x_i, \theta))$ based on the cosine similarity and eye-ball observation. \item If for all $x_i \in X_{\text{holdout}}$, all $\textbf{B}(\texttt{rot}(x_i, \theta))$ are the same, terminate the search. \item Otherwise halve $\lambda_{\text{inv}}$. \end{enumerate}

 We then repeat this procedure for a new $\lambda_{\text{inv}}$ value.

 As shown in Fig.~\ref{fig:gridsearch_result_all}, this grid search reveals that the optimal parameter combination is $\lambda_{\text{inv}}$ = 32 and $\lambda_{\text{res}}$ = 80 for \emph{lr} = 10$^{-2}$.
-Other parameter combinations fail to satisfy the restoration error ratio criterion [$L_{\text{res}}(\textbf{B}, X_{\text{holdout}}) > 1.2 L_{\text{res}}(\textbf{A}, X_{\text{holdout}})$] (Fig~\ref{fig:gridsearch_lossratio}): i.e., the restoration loss in the newly trained model B produces restoration errors more than 20$\%$ larger than those of our baseline, and/or the rotation-invariant criterion: i.e., $\textbf{B}(\texttt{rot}(x_i, \theta))$ is not identical for all $\theta\in\{0, 30, \cdots, 330\}$ (Fig.~\ref{fig:gridsearch_cossim}).
+Other parameter combinations fail to satisfy the restoration error ratio criterion [$L_{\text{res}}(\textbf{B}, X_{\text{holdout}}) > 1.2 L_{\text{res}}(\textbf{A}, X_{\text{holdout}})$] (Fig.~\ref{fig:gridsearch_lossratio}): i.e., the restoration loss in the newly trained model B produces restoration errors more than 20$\%$ larger than those of our baseline, and/or the rotation-invariant criterion: i.e., $\textbf{B}(\texttt{rot}(x_i, \theta))$ is not identical for all $\theta\in\{0, 30, \cdots, 330\}$ (Fig.~\ref{fig:gridsearch_cossim}).
 Fig.~\ref{fig:gridsearch_lossratio} shows the ratio of restoration loss $L_{\text{res}}(\textbf{B}, X_{\text{holdout}}) / L_{\text{res}}(\textbf{A}, X_{\text{holdout}})$ where hatched elements indicate $L_{\text{res}}(\textbf{B}, X_{\text{holdout}}) > 1.2 L_{\text{res}}(\textbf{A}, X_{\text{holdout}})$.
 In Fig.~\ref{fig:gridsearch_lossratio}, navy elements are more likely to show at lower $\lambda_{\text{res}}$ ($\lambda_{\text{res}}=1, 10, 20$) and larger $\lambda_{\text{inv}}$ ($(\lambda_{\text{res}}, \lambda_{\text{inv}}) = (50,25.6), (80,51.2)$), suggesting that a larger $\lambda_{\text{res}}$ decreases the restoration error ratio, allowing for larger $\lambda_{\text{inv}}$ that satisfy the criterion.

-To enable quantitative investigation of rotation-invariance, we show in Fig.~\ref{fig:gridsearch_cossim} the standard deviation of the cosine similarities for outputs from the RI autoencoder as a function of $\lambda$ values.
+To enable quantitative investigation of rotation-invariance, we show in Fig.~\ref{fig:gridsearch_cossim} the standard deviation of the cosine similarities for RI autoencoder outputs as a function of $\lambda$ values.
 This measure of the similarity of two vectors $X$ and $X^{\prime}$ is defined in terms of the cosine of the angle between them: